MicrosoftDocs/fabric-docs/docs/cicd/git-integration/manage-branches.md

 ---
 title: Git integration branches
-description: Learn how to use Git branches to work in your own isolated environment.
+description: Learn how to use Git branches to work in your own isolated environment and improve collaboration with your team.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: NimrodShalit
 ms.service: fabric
 ms.subservice: cicd
-ms.topic: conceptual
+ms.topic: how-to
 ms.date: 06/06/2024
 ms.custom:
   - build-2023
   - ignite-2023
+#customer intent: As a developer, I want to learn how to use Git branches in Fabric so that I can work in my own isolated environment.
 ---

 # Manage branches in Microsoft Fabric workspaces